ivanshterev18/Ionic-Angular-Template/README.md

   - Checks query params and if they contain actionCode calls auth service's verifyEmail method to verify this actionCode.

+### Reset Password Component

+Methods:

+- `async resetPassword()`

+  - Takes a password from getter, verifies it and calls auth service's resetPassword method to reset it.

 ### Auth Service

 Methods: